-If you have a dental emergency, don’t panic — head to Fifth Avenue Dental Arts, located in San Diego, California.
+If you have a dental emergency, don’t panic — head to Fifth Avenue Dental Arts, located in Downtown San Diego, California.
 Ramin Ghassemi, DDS, MS, Nina Mojaver, DMD, and the team at Fifth Avenue Dental Arts offer extended office hours for patients facing dental emergencies such as knocked-out teeth, damaged tooth nerves, abscesses, and more.
 To address your dental emergency without delay, call the practice now.
 Alternatively, non-emergency appointments can be requested online.

 During the current Coronavirus (COVID-19) pandemic, dentists nationwide have been

 called upon to alleviate the burden that dental emergencies would place on hospital

 emergency departments.
 Which is why we are keeping our office open and offering

 same day appointments for patients who are experiencing a dental emergency/urgency.

 If you are having a dental emergency and are nervous about treatment, we offer many

 sedation dentistry options.
 We accept most dental plans and participate with CareCredit